patrickarmengol/mysite/content/goals.md

 ## Method

 Not to seem like I'm having a midlife crisis at 26 or anything, but I feel like I've wasted a lot of time doing much of nothing important.
-I recently created a system for personal improvement that worked for me:
+I recently started using a system for personal improvement that I found worked for me:

 1. List out your interests
 2. Determine why they interest you